dizz/usenix-hostcloud13-fluidcloud/fluidcloud.md

 3. Service Instance Adaptation: IaaS to PaaS.
 A software developer has developed a service on his own virtual machine in a (Private) Cloud now he wants to roll-out this service on an available PaaS provider such as Google App Engine.

-Currently infrastructure services are the main service type targeted by FluidCloud, however the architecture is capable to cover both platform services and IaaS to PaaS cases with different migrators.
+Currently infrastructure services are the main service type targeted by FluidCloud, however the architecture is capable to cover both platform services and IaaS to PaaS cases with different Migrators.

 # Implementation